scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** concentration, 10 minutes

-You project your aura to a group of creatures, protecting them from harm.
-Target up to 5 creatures in range, adding a terrible die to your spellcasting roll for every target.
-On success, any time a target would need to make a willpower save they may use your Divine spellcasting instead.
-In addition, creatures making death saving throws may reroll their wound die, taking either result.
+You project an aura to up to 5 creatures protecting them from harm.
+Make a spellcasting roll against a terrible die for each creature targeted.
+On success, any time a creature would need to make a willpower save they may use your spellcasting roll instead.
+When making death saving throws they may reroll their wound die, taking either result.

 Add an enhanced die to your roll for every level cast above 3rd.